seme4/ssi-consultancy/DeployerDeveloperReview.md

 * How to do performance tests?
 * Sample performance data, especially, Hugh's data set for which performance is known.
 * How to understand and update style checks.

-I also have access to a Scientific Linux 6 virtual machine, and write deployment info for that if that would be useful?

-I could try an installation using Apache 2.2, on the SL6 VM mentioned above, and write deployment info for that this would be useful?

 Comments on the foregoing and problems in [REST API examples](./RESTAPIexamples.md) would also be useful.